thenodon/gonb/README.md

 gonb - A Grafana onboarding tool
 ---------------------------------
 # Overview
-Gnob enable continues provisioning and configuration of Grafana users to manage users lifecycle based on an IAM source system.
+Gonb enable continues provisioning and configuration of Grafana users to manage users lifecycle based on an IAM source system.

-Users should authenticate using some SSO provider, but gnob us the same SSO IAM system to configure users into different Grafana organizations.
+Users should authenticate using some SSO provider, but gonb us the same SSO IAM system to configure users into different Grafana organizations.
-Gnob should be run using some scheduling tool to keep user in sync with the users definition in the IAM source.
+Gonb should be run using some scheduling tool to keep user in sync with the users definition in the IAM source.

 A typical pattern is to map users in an IAM group to a corresponding organisation.